 3DCart claims that “selling online should be as easy as shopping”, but don’t get tricked by this statement, as behind 3DCart`s actual simplicity hides well established and comprehensive e-commerce platform with a ton of features on board.
 All of that is completely supported by its experienced team.
 Which, by the way, can create your own turnkey site or take care of your migration from the other e-commerce platforms.

 And that is only just a beginning.
-Huge amount of pre-built templates for customizing your store, comprehensive support of mobile and social aspects, convenient store handling, great SEO optimization and high level security standards.
+A huge amount of pre-built templates for customizing your store, comprehensive support of mobile and social aspects, convenient store handling, great SEO optimization and high-level security standards.
 All of these great features come at a price.
 Firstly, pricing plan isn’t as democratic as on other smaller platforms.
-35.99$ per month for starter pack costs like premium plan on some other smaller platforms.
+Hence, 35.99$ per month for starter pack costs like premium plan on some other smaller platforms.

 Secondly, and that is an explanation of aforementioned prices, 3DCart recently made a step-off from “handmade” policy and now it is more Shopify-like.
 Though it is still a very artisan-friendly platform, if you expect to meet exactly Etsy-like experience here, you`ll be somewhat disappointed.
 Needless to say that community here is completely different from the one on those little and cozy platforms, or even Etsy itself.

 - Comprehensive 24/7 support on nearly any issue

 - Mini plan – 19.99$, doesn’t provide you site but has a great variety of “from the box” features which can be built-in into your existing site and is quite limited in such points like: monthly visitor quota (2000), newsletters (1000), bandwidth (2GB) etc.

 - Starter pack – 35.99$, features unlimited orders, own website and blog, 2 staff users allowed to access store and limited with 1000 products

 - Professional – 65.99$, the same as Starter, but 10000 products limit and 5 users